bhrt-sharma/capsnet-coco/README.md

 ## Preprocessing

-~1.
-Modify `getGroundTruthMasks` in coco.py to also return non-polygon segments~ ~2.
-Add neutral grey background (instead of the black background?
+1. ~Modify `getGroundTruthMasks` in coco.py to also return non-polygon segments~
+2. ~Add neutral grey background (instead of the black background?
 Not sure if this should theoretically make any difference).~
-~3.
-Figure out a detexturizing algorithm – either reduce contrast or add a small amount of gaussian blur.~
+3. ~Figure out a detexturizing algorithm – either reduce contrast or add a small amount of gaussian blur.~

 ## Training and such